We can build a healthier future, together

 Take action to improve health in the African American community

-The African American community is facing significant health conditions, including diabetes, heart disease, and obesity.
 These conditions exist at alarming rates and impact daily quality of life and longevity.
-More alarming, diabetes, heart disease, and obesity tend to occur together, so individuals who develop one of these conditions often develop another.
+More alarming, diabetes and heart disease tend to occur together, so individuals who develop one of these conditions often develop another.
 The good news is there are steps you can take to prevent and manage chronic conditions.

 Diabetes.
 African Americans are much more likely to be diagnosed with — and die from — diabetes than their white counterparts.
 Individuals with diabetes can develop serious health complications, including cardiovascular disease, nerve damage, kidney damage, eye damage, skin conditions, depression, and more.
-Diabetes is hereditary, so those with a family history of the condition need to be more careful and mindful about prevention.
+Diabetes can be hereditary, so those with a family history of the condition need to be more careful and mindful about prevention.

 Our Community.
 Our Health. videos